vigoux/notifier.nvim/README.md

 {
   ignore_messages = {}, -- Ignore message from LSP servers with this name
   status_width = something, -- COmputed using 'columns' and 'textwidth'
-}
+  order = { "nvim", "lsp" }, -- Order of the components to draw (first nvim notifications, then lsp notify_clear_time = 1000, -- Time in milisecond before removing a vim.notifiy notification }
 ```